rogupt305/Rohan_BluestampPortfolio/index.md

   static const byte orderStop = 79;
 ```

 Following this, I had to incorporate an Arduino Nano board into my setup, due to having no extra space to add servos on the robot control board (Arduino MEGA).
-From this point, the first main hurdle was getting the Arduino MEGA to communicate with the Arduino Nano.
+From this point onwards, the first main hurdle was getting the Arduino MEGA to communicate with the Arduino Nano.
 After wiring the Nano to the MEGA, a simple line in the Communications section of the code got it to work:
 ```C++
 Communication::Start - Wire.begin()